 UNC-Chapel Hill is a unique leader in interdisciplinary health communication (IHC).
 IHC was established in 2007 with a graduate Certificate in Interdisciplinary Health Communication available to students as a complement to their studies on the Chapel Hill campus.
-The IHC’s pioneering education, research and public engagement programs in Journalism and Mass Communication, Public Health, Information and Library Science, Psychology, Medicine, and Nursing foster synergy among the disciplines, creating a vibrant interdisciplinary environment for graduate training and research.
+The IHC’s pioneering education, research and public engagement programs in Media and Journalism, Public Health, Information and Library Science, Psychology, Medicine, and Nursing foster synergy among the disciplines, creating a vibrant interdisciplinary environment for graduate training and research.

-The School of Journalism and Mass Communication (JOMC) also offers a Master of Arts in Mass Communication with an IHC track that requires studies in at least four disciplines (mass communication, public health, information science and psychology) and a thesis or project focused on a health communication topic.
+The School of Media and Journalism (MEJO) also offers a Master of Arts in Mass Communication with an IHC track that requires studies in at least four disciplines (mass communication, public health, information science and psychology) and a thesis or project focused on a health communication topic.

-The IHC programs are guided by a three member academic committee from the Schools of Journalism and Mass Communication, Gillings School of Global Public Health and the School of Infomation and Library Science.
-Program administration is managed by the School of Journalism and Mass Communication.
+The IHC programs are guided by a three member academic committee from the Schools of Media and Journalism, Gillings School of Global Public Health and the School of Infomation and Library Science.
+Program administration is managed by the School of Media and Journalism.